Bodrum or Antalya: Antalya vs Bodrum Breakdown

 Reasons Not To Visit Bodrum

-Okay, now that we’ve covered the pros of visiting Bodrum, let’s take a look at some of the cons.
-While I generally don’t like talking about the “bad” things about destinations, I feel that it’s essential to know some downsides when choosing between Bodrum or Antalya.
+Okay, now that we’ve covered the pros of visiting Bodrum, let’s look at some cons.
+While I generally don’t like talking about the “bad” things about destinations, I feel it’s essential to know some downsides when choosing between Bodrum or Antalya.

 • If you’re looking to party all night long at nightclubs, you could do that in Bodrum, especially in the town of Gumbet just west of Bodrum, but Antalya has the upper hand here.
 There are many more large clubs in Antalya, which is, after all, the region’s largest city